Texas v. Johnson: Legislative history

 The Court's ruling invalidated laws against desecrating the American flag, which at the time were enforced in every state except Alaska and Wyoming.
 On June 22, 1989, one day after the ruling, the 101st Congress of the Senate passed a resolution to express "profound disappointment" in the Court's decision, by a vote of 97-3.
 On June 27, the House of Representatives passed a resolution expressing "profound concern" with the decision, by a vote of 411-5.
 President George H. W. Bush was also strongly opposed to the ruling, calling flag burning "dead wrong".
 Bush asked Congress to supersede Johnson by passing a new constitutional amendment to outlaw flag burning.
 On June 30, Bush spoke before a crowd at the Iwo Jima Memorial in Washington, D.C. to express his distaste for the Court's decision, urging Congress to act quickly.
 On September 12, the House of Representatives passed a resolution that came to be known as the Flag Protection Act of 1989, which made it a federal crime to desecrate the flag in any way, including burning it.
 The bill passed the Senate on October 5, and was enacted into law without Bush's signature.

-The law was immediately challenged by Gregory Lee Johnson, who, along with three other protestors, burned the flag on the steps of the Capitol Building the day the law went into effect, on October 30, 1989.
-All four were charged in violation of the Flag Protection Act, but the charges against Johnson were dropped because he failed to ignite his flag.
-Johnson decried their refusal to prosecute him as a "miscarriage of justice", stating that he was "outraged".
-The case against the remaining three protestors was dismissed by federal judges, citing Johnson as grounds, but attorneys appealed the case to the Supreme Court, who granted certiorari on March 31, 1990.
+The law was immediately challenged in court by Gregory Lee Johnson.
 In United States v.
 Eichman (1990), the Court once again upheld that flag burning was protected speech under the First Amendment, with the same five justices in Johnson forming the majority.
-In an opinion also written by Justice Brennan, the Court declared the Flag Protection Act of 1989 unconstitutional, and overruled it.
+In an opinion also written by Justice Brennan, the Court declared the Flag Protection Act of 1989 unconstitutional and overruled it.

 Since then, Congress has considered the Flag Desecration Amendment several times, first by the 104th Congress in 1995, and most recently by the 109th Congress in 2006.
-The resolution passed the House of Representatives three times: in 1995, in 1999, and in 2005.
-However, the bill has always been defeated in the Senate.
+The resolution passed the House of Representatives three times but has never passed in the Senate.
 The most recent measure passed the House of Representatives on June 22, 2005, but failed by one vote in the Senate on June 27, 2006.
-In 2020, interest in the Flag Desecration Amendment was revived when President Donald Trump said during a rally in Tulsa, Oklahoma that he believed burning the flag should be punished by one year in jail, and asked the Supreme Court to "reconsider" their rulings in Johnson and Eichman.
+Interest in the Flag Desecration Amendment was revived in 2020 when President Donald Trump said during a rally in Tulsa, Oklahoma that he believed burning the flag should be punished with one year in jail.
+Trump later asked the Supreme Court to "reconsider" their flag burning rulings.